On the Carath\'eodory number for strong convexity: Proof of Theorem about the Carath eodory number outside the ordinary convex hull

+\begin{remark} We recommend to an interested reader the textbook \cite[\S 5]{godement1958} for further references on \v{C}ech cohomology (in which we mean the acyclicity), the covering resolution for the sheaf cohomology and other classical ideas that imply the topological Helly's theorem in the formulation that we use.
+A relevant recent paper about different versions of the topological Helly theorem is \cite{montejano2014}. \end{remark}

+\begin{remark} As it was noticed by one of the referees, our use of the topological Helly theorem may be easier to understand if we say that Claim (2) for the family $\{G_x\}$ means that this family misses a point of the topological sphere $\partial K_\epsilon$.
+Hence after a homeomorphism of this punctured sphere to $\mathbb R^{n-1}$ we obtain a more familiar situation of the topological Helly theorem in a Euclidean space. \end{remark}

-\begin{remark} The case of $R$-strong convexity, that is $K$ equal to the Euclidean ball, is done with the application of the Helly theorem for convex spherical caps not requiring any topology: A family of convex spherical caps not covering the whole sphere $\mathbb S^{n-1}$ has Helly number $n$. \end{remark}
+\begin{remark} The case of $R$-strong convexity in this theorem, when $K$ is a Euclidean ball, may be done with the application of the ordinary Helly theorem for convex spherical caps not requiring any topology: A family of convex spherical caps not covering the whole sphere $\mathbb S^{n-1}$ has Helly number $n$.
+See also \cite[Theorem 5.7]{bezdek2007} for a similar argument. \end{remark}